DIY Resin Alphabet Letters

 1. Prep your materials and work area (preferably a well ventilated space).

-a.
-Put on your gloves!!!!
+Put on your gloves!!!
 So important.
-Do not attempt without gloves or you will be scrubbing your hands raw for days to get them clean.
+Do not attempt this without gloves or you will be scrubbing your hands raw for days to get them clean.
+If you do get some on your skin, wipe it off immediately with a paper towel, and use nail polish remover to get the rest.
+Wash thoroughly with soap and water.

-6. Use your stir stick to slowly stir for 2 minutes.
+6. Use your stir stick to slowly stir for 3 minutes.
+Stirring quickly creates more bubbles.
 DON'T SKIP THIS STEP!

-8. Pop any surface bubbles using one of the following methods:
+8. Pop any surface bubbles immediately using one of the following methods:

 a.
-Toothpick: puncture or raise to and out of the surface.
+Toothpick: puncture or raise out of the surface.

 9. Wait 10 minutes or so and repeat step 8.
 Repeat every 10 minutes up to an hour as needed.